goeiebook/creativelab/narrative.md

 ---

 Bouncing the ball through a culvert tunnel was one of my favorite things to do.
 One morning I threw the ball down and forward at a sharp angle.
-It bounced off the ground, then off the ceiling, and toward me --- in a counterintuitive direction.
-Surprises of that caliber are rare.
+It bounced off the ground, then off the ceiling, and toward me --- which was a counterintuitive direction.
+Surprises of such caliber are rare.
 It was wonderful.
 Experimentation implied the phenomenon involved spin imparted during the throw, but more study was necessary.

 ---